Fireplace Installation Cost

 • Have the proper flue size.

-• Allow someone who is HETAS qualified and on The Gas Safe Register to complete the installation.
+• Allow someone who is HETAS registered (solid fuel) or Gas Safe registered (gas) to complete the installation.

 There are many different types of fire to choose from, each with its own set of benefits and drawbacks.
 Below is a list of the various types of fire that you can get on your own, along with their prices and a list of pros and cons for each type: